-- a) Two firms on a stream.
+a) Two firms on a stream.
 Upstream firm dumps effluent into stream.
 Downstream firm's costs and technology affected by access to clean water (input to production).
-Upstream firm's decisions affect downstream firm's technology by non-market means.
-There is no available market on which the two firms can adjust their competing demands for use of the water. - b) Common fishery.
+Upstream firm's decisions affect downstream firm's technology or input availability by non-market means.
+There is no available market on which the two firms can adjust their competing demands for use of the water.

+b) Common fishery.
 Over-fishing.
-One firm's catch affects another's technology/output. - c) Public health, vaccination. - d) Hardin Tragedy of the commons, overgrazing. - e) City kid embarrassing fallacies: bees pollinate corn (fallacy -- who does pollinate corn?); apiary (bee hive) produces external benefit to fruit ranch (fallacy -- bees are private property).
+One firm's catch affects another's input availability or technology/output.

+c) Public health, vaccination.

+d) Hardin - Tragedy of the commons, overgrazing.

+e) City kid embarrassing fallacies: bees pollinate corn (fallacy -- who does pollinate corn?); apiary (bee hive) produces external benefit to fruit ranch (fallacy -- bees are private property).